 5.1.
-Once approved by cabinet, officers will begin the recruitment and procurement necessary with a view to the new approach being in place for the Council year 2023/24
+Once approved by cabinet, officers will begin the recruitment and procurement necessary with a view to starting the new approach in autumn 2023 and consolidating it for the 2024/5 Council calendar.

 6 FINANCIAL, RESOURCE AND PROPERTY IMPLICATIONS